 Choosing the right scheme for your business

 If you are thinking about registering for VAT but don’t know whether to choose between Standard VAT Accounting, Flat Rate VAT or the Cash Accounting, then we have put together this easy-to-understand guide to help explain the key differences, and the main pros and cons.
-For more information you can also see our Guide to the Flat Rate VAT Scheme.
+For more information contact one of VAT return accountants or you can also see our Guide to the Flat Rate VAT Scheme.

 Standard VAT Accounting